 The interface between the UE and the Portal is assumed to be an application layer interface out of scope of 3GPP.

 The interface between the UIP Client and the UIP Server is assumed to be on application layer and not standardized by SA2.

+Editor's note: Whether and how to ensure that the UIP Client is in the UE and/or actual human user is using the UE is FFS.

+Editor's note: Whether the UIP Client and the UIP Server protocol is standardized in 3GPP e.g. in SA6 is FFS.

 The Portal is a trusted entity from the HPLMN perspective, and can e.g. be managed by the HPLMN operator or a trusted partner.